 Keltys is a Missionary Baptist Church that holds to such traditional and historic baptist confessions as the 1833 New Hampshire Baptist Confession of faith.
 Historic baptist roots trace their lineage to particular baptist movements (verses the general baptist movements of the 18th and 19th centuries).

 In her lifespan the church has had many faithful pastors.
 The average pastorate was 5 years (Shorter pastorates during the great depression and two world wars), the shortest being 4 months and the longest pastorate 15 years (Lynn Stephens in the 1980’s).
 Mark Livingston is the current senior pastor and is placed as the 33rd pastor of Keltys First Baptist Church.
 He has served since May of 2006.

 In 2000 Keltys celebrated 100 years, and relocated their facilities to the loop of Lufkin.
 The new property consists of 8 acres of land, three buildings and ample parking.
 The church rejoices to be debt free in all its endeavors.
 Average attendance is approximately 350 (based on 2012 figures) and the current membership is 503 (shut-ins, children, and military deployed included).

-Currently the church rejoices to support both international missionaries (Mexico, Thailand, Peru, and Japan) and national church plants (Memphis and Pheonix).
+Currently the church rejoices to support both international missionaries (Thailand, Peru, and Japan) and national church plants (Memphis and Phoenix).

-Three other excellent pastors serve the pastoral team, and each has a specific area of shepherding.
-Jerry Browning, Aaron Wilson and Dave Vandergriff join the team of pastors who direct the affairs of ministry.
+Five other excellent pastors serve the pastoral team, and each has a specific area of shepherding.
+Jerry Browning, Danny Butler, Paul Olszewski, Dave Vandergriff, and Aaron Wilson join the team of pastors who direct the affairs of ministry.